APLMOOC/APLMOOC/docs/course/ch5/part5.md

 0 0 0 0 0
 ```

-we run into a problem.
+we run into a problem!
 The where ⍷ function returns all zeroes!
-The reason for this is that 'YouKnowWho' really isn't in the array, only the box that contains 'YouKnowWho'
+The reason for this is that 'YouKnowWho' really isn't in the array, only the scalar that contains 'YouKnowWho'

 ```apl
       POSTS[;;2][2;3]